samplerepo-alt/Coursera-Coupon/README.md

 Students can still save big, just through different routes.

-### Why 40% Monthly Coursera Plus Deal Is The Best?
+### Why 40% Monthly Coursera Plus Discount Deal Is The Best?

 The 40% OFF for 3 months Coursera Plus deal gives you full access to 10,000+ courses, hands-on projects, and certificates, all at a lower monthly rate.